Jimdo/reportbook/README.md

   - Change Namespaces

 ### v0.3.6
-  - Create a simple profile view
+  - Create a Profile View
+  - Add more Profile Data to User
+  - Add more edit functions to the User and UserService